sbaresearch/mobile-atlas/mobileatlas/tunnel/README.md

 ./result | podman load
 ```

-In order to run, the container needs a valid configuration and access to a TLS
+To run, the container needs a valid configuration and access to a TLS
 certificate (which can be generated with the Makefile in `../tls-certs`) and key.
 The
 following provides an example of how these can be provided to a container: